Safer swaps across every category

 Cookware

-Cast iron, carbon steel and stainless steel are the three materials that perform well and carry no PFAS risk.
+Cast iron, carbon steel and stainless steel are the three materials that perform well without synthetic non-stick coatings.
 Choose based on your cooking style and budget.
+Harm avoided: PFAS coatings, PTFE breakdown byproducts and aluminium contact from damaged non-stick pans.

 Water Filtration